MicrosoftDocs/learn/learn-pr/iot/examine-device-provisioning-lifecycle-tasks/includes/5-deprovisioning-process.md

 With X.509 attestation, devices can also be provisioned through an enrollment group.
 Enrollment groups are configured with a signing certificate, either an intermediate or root CA certificate, and control access to the provisioning service for devices with that certificate in their certificate chain.

-To see a list of devices that have been provisioned through an enrollment group, you can view the enrollment group's details.
+To see a list of devices that are provisioned through an enrollment group, you can view the enrollment group's details.
 This is an easy way to understand which IoT hub each device has been provisioned to.
 To view the device list:

 1. Sign in to the Azure portal and navigate to your provisioning service.